mklueh/gridsome-source-rest/README.md

 Stores fetched data in the global metadata object.
 In case your data model is an **array**, it will be stored with **typeName** as property

+#### responseInterceptor

+- Type: `[function]`

+Interceptor function that receives the API response and let´s you modify it on the fly before data is getting added to the Gridsome collection